SEAN: There is so much manga out in August it beggars belief. Over 50 different titles in the month. And the first week is the biggest. So buckle up.

 ANNA: I need to catch up too, it is a great series!

-MELINDA: Yay!
+MJ: Yay!
 That’s all I have to say.

 SEAN: Hope you like Viz!
 Let’s start with the first of three debuts this week, the shoujo horror title Black Rose Alice.
 I understand it has vampires!